 Gender Differences by Appearance

-The appearance differences between male and female birds are most apparent during the spring and summer breeding season, when brighter colors attract mates more effectively.
+The physical differences between male and female birds are most apparent during the spring and summer breeding season, when brighter colors attract mates more effectively.
 Bold colors are also less dangerous in the summer months, when colorful birds can still blend into bright flowers and foliage.
 For some species, males molt into a less brilliant, more camouflaged plumage each fall but will refresh their brighter colors each spring.
 Examples of distinctively dimorphic species include: